createthegroup/jquery-ctg-lazyload/README.md

 #### transitionSpeed: 500 (number)
 Sets the speed of image fade.

+#### afterLoad: $.noop (function)
+Callback runs as each image has loaded.
+The loaded image/element is passed to this function.

 #### autoDestroy: true (boolean)
-When set to trye the lazyload widget will be destroyed once the page has been scrolled to the bottom.
+When set to true the lazyload widget will be destroyed once the page has been scrolled to the bottom.

 ### Methods
 #### refresh .lazyload('refresh', [live])